furysport/furya-staking/.github/ISSUE_TEMPLATE/3_new_chain_or_pool.md

 If your desired token has a different number of decimals there may need to be an additional change needed.
 For the most part this should be fine.

 <!--
-     Please detail what you want to be added to the Migaloo frontend.
+     Please detail what you want to be added to the Furya frontend.
      Is it an entirely new chain configuration with a number of pools?
      Is it simply 1 or 2 pools on an existing chain?